SAP-archive/teched2020-DEV164/exercises/ex4/README.md

 }
 ````

-3. Lets see if your UI5 application is able to start in English and German.
-Therefore switch to the browser tab with opened application preview.
-Perform a page reload.
-The UI5 application should start in English or in German if you have configured German as your browser language.
+3. Let's see if your UI5 application is able to start in English and German!
+Switch to the browser tab with an opened application preview and reload the page.
+The UI5 application should start in English or in German, depending on your browser language.
 <br>![](images/04_03_0010.png)

-4. UI5 provides an URL parameter to simulate another browser language.
-Therefore, add `?sap-ui-language=de` behind the URL in the browser.
-Now, the UI5 should start in German no matter which language you have configured as your browser language.
+4. UI5 provides a URL parameter to simulate another browser language.
+Add `?sap-ui-language=de` to the URL shown in your browser.
+UI5 should now start in German regardless of the language you have configured as your browser language.
 <br>![](images/04_03_0020.png)

-5. You can simulate any other language e.g. English.
-Therefore, add `?sap-ui-language=en` behind the URL in the browser.
-Now, the UI5 should start in English no matter which language you have configured as your browser language.
+5. You can simulate any other language, e.g. English.
+Add `?sap-ui-language=en` to the URL shown in your browser.
+UI5 should now start in English regardless of the language you have configured as your browser language.
 <br>![](images/04_03_0010.png)

-5. Lets try to start the application in another not configured language. e.g Indian.
-Therefore, add `?sap-ui-language=in` behind the URL in the browser.
-Now, the UI5 should start in English, because you have configured English as your fallback locale.
+5. Let's try to start the application in another language, e.g Hindi.
+Add `?sap-ui-language=hi` to the URL shown in your browser.
+UI5 should now start in English, because you have configured English as your fallback locale.
 <br>![](images/04_03_0010.png)

-If you wanna support Indian or any other prefered language feel free to repeat the steps described in [Exercise 4.2 Add New Languages](#exercise-42---add-new-languages) with the desired language.
+If you'd like to support Hindi, or any other language of your choice, feel free to repeat the steps described in [Exercise 4.2 Add New Languages](#exercise-42---add-new-languages) with your desired language.

 ## Summary